cchitsiang/awesome-stars/README.md

 - [sourcerer-io/sourcerer-app](https://github.com/sourcerer-io/sourcerer-app) - 🦄 Sourcerer app makes a visual profile from your GitHub and git repositories.
 - [Tinder/Scarlet](https://github.com/Tinder/Scarlet) - A Retrofit inspired WebSocket client for Kotlin, Java, and Android
 - [android/sunflower](https://github.com/android/sunflower) - A gardening app illustrating Android development best practices with migrating a View-based app to Jetpack Compose.
+- [getodk/collect](https://github.com/getodk/collect) - ODK Collect is an Android app for filling out forms.
+It's been used to collect billions of data points in challenging environments around the world.
+Contribute and make the world a better place! ✨📋✨
 - [levibostian/Shutter-Android](https://github.com/levibostian/Shutter-Android) - It's finally easy to take photos/videos via camera or get photos/videos from gallery on Android.
 - [aritraroy/Flashbar](https://github.com/aritraroy/Flashbar) - ⚡️A highly customizable, powerful and easy-to-use alerting library for Android.
 - [kevalpatel2106/green-build](https://github.com/kevalpatel2106/green-build) - An android app for managing your CI builds.